Quantum logic is undecidable: Abstract

 \section{Abstract}

 We investigate the first-order theory of closed subspaces of complex Hilbert spaces in the signature $(\lor,\perp,0,1)$, where `$\perp$' is the orthogonality relation.
-Our main result is that already its purely implicational fragment is undecidable: there is no algorithm to decide whether an implication between equations in the language of orthomodular lattices is valid in all complex Hilbert spaces.
+Our main result is that already its quasi-identities are undecidable: there is no algorithm to decide whether an implication between equations and orthogonality relations implies another equation.
 This is a corollary of a recent result of Slofstra in combinatorial group theory.
-It follows upon reinterpreting that result in terms of the hypergraph approach to contextuality, for which it constitutes a proof of the \emph{inverse sandwich conjecture}.
+It follows upon reinterpreting that result in terms of the hypergraph approach to quantum contextuality, for which it constitutes a proof of the \emph{inverse sandwich conjecture}.
 It can also be interpreted as stating that a certain quantum satisfiability problem is undecidable.